-Carbon Fiber Gun Cleaning Rods
+Carbon Fiber – Best Gun Cleaning Rod Material IMO

 I only use Carbon Fiber gun cleaning rods because they are lightweight, unbreakable and will never damage a gun barrel.
 They do not cost much more than a steel or brass cleaning rods and are worth the money.
 Steel, brass and aluminum gun cleaning rods can become embedded with dirt or sand and then can scratch the gun bore.
 A scratched bore will ruin accuracy.

 All of the gun cleaning rod brands I listed above have a comfortable handle with a roller bearing attaching it to the rod.
 A roller bearing ensures the handle rotates while the rod and brush engage the barrel rifling and turn easily.
 They are good quality cleaning rods and will last many years.
-Most carbon fiber cleaning rods cost about $30.
+Most carbon fiber cleaning rods cost about $30+.
 They are well worth the money.

-Aluminum Gun Cleaning Rods – not recommended
+Aluminum – not recommended

-Steel Gun Cleaning Rods – not recommended
+Steel – not recommended

 Steel gun cleaning rods are certainly popular but are they a good choice?
 I believe they are not for the simple reason, cleaning a steel gun barrel with a steel rod could cause scratches in the bore.
 In order to prevent scratching a gun bore, you need a softer metallic material or a non-metallic material.
 Carbon fiber (non-metallic) is hard but it will not scratch metal.
 There are coated steel gun cleaning rods available that do provide a protective barrier for the gun bore but if any part of it gets scuffed or worn away then you could experience a problem of scratching.